RidSoftware/BigPlumTech/README.md

 ![Security](https://img.shields.io/badge/Security%20&%20Validation-BCrypt-blue)
 ![Database](https://img.shields.io/badge/Database-MariaDB-green)

-Main repository for heriot-watt yr3 software engineering project This is a [RESTful Webserver](https://www.codecademy.com/article/what-is-rest), built with Node.js and Express, using MariaDB as it's Database.
-It provides APIs for web users to track their smart devices usage and energy statistics.
+This is a [RESTful Webserver](https://www.codecademy.com/article/what-is-rest), built with Node.js and Express, using MariaDB as a back-end relational database.
+It provides APIs for web users to track their smart device usage and monitor energy statistics.

 # Technology Stack
 - *Backend:* NodeJS, ExpressJS